raldblox/zetachain-workspace/README.md

-# Template for a ZetaChain Hardhat Project
+# ZetaChain Hardhat Projects

-This is a simple Hardhat template that provides a starting point for developing smart contract applications on the ZetaChain blockchain.
+This is smart contract template for ZetaChain is generated from [zetachain/template](https://github.com/zeta-chain/template).

 ## Prerequisites